Slow Food in Tuscany: Authentic Culinary Experiences in Italian Villages

 Keep in mind, truffle hunting is seasonal, usually in autumn, so plan ahead and book early.
 The payoff?
 A day that’s part adventure, part food fest, all unforgettable.

-4. The Art of Pasta Making in Lucca’s Countryside
+Hands-On Pasta Making in Lucca’s Countryside

 If you want to get hands-on with Italian food, head out to the quiet countryside near Lucca, where traditions run deep.
 The village of Valgiano is where you’ll find Tenuta San Pietro, a lovely agriturismo that offers pasta-making classes.
-It’s all about slowing down and learning the real deal—rolling out fresh pappardelle, gnocchi, and ravioli with the guidance of chefs who know their stuff.
+It’s all about slowing down and learning the real deal: rolling out fresh pappardelle, gnocchi, and ravioli with the guidance of chefs who know their stuff.

 After you’ve made your own pasta, you get to enjoy a long, laid-back lunch in the garden, complete with wines from their vineyard.
 It’s exactly the kind of slow food experience that feels like a mini vacation from the everyday.